 Creativity and imagination are essential skills for us humans to progress and flourish.
 I see a suppression and neglect of creative skills in education and corporations.
 My research is about to understand what creativity is and, where it comes from.
 Also, I investigate how consciousness links to creativity and, why it matters.

 Since childhood, I found weird experiences and phenomena very interesting.
-That is to say, weird to others but not to me.
-For example a precognitive experience was part of life.
+That is to say, weird for others, but not for me.
+For example, a precognitive experience was part of life.
 The problem was how other people reacted to this.
-As a result, my early youth and teen-age years felt very repressive as I could not express myself the way I wanted.
-When I Look back upon this period I see a germination of opportunities and problems.
+As a result, my early youth and teenage years felt very repressive, as I could not express myself the way I wanted.
+When I Look back upon this period, I see a germination of opportunities and problems.

 More recent times

-In the past 25 years, I have been fortunate to have had the change to teach creative people.
-Especially the last 5 years I had the chance to teach at art schools.
+In the past 25 years, I have been fortunate to have had the chance to teach creative people.
+Especially the last 5 years, I had the chance to teach at art schools.
 There I could teach and test creativity stimulating processes, with magnificent results.
-Of course when you see how a large group of people do things that should not be possible, you would too.
-In my workshops I focus on the question of where imagination comes from and how to trigger it.
+Of course, when you see how a large group of people do things that should not be possible, you would too.
+In my workshops, I focus on the question of where imagination comes from and how to trigger it.
 One of my theories is that a great idea shows up like a shining beacon in the future.
 That is to say, the great idea attracts attention and creates positive emotions.
 If you have a chance to use precognition or another form of getting future data, let’s do it.

 - the past is a given with some freedom to explore alternatives

 - the future is probabilistic and you can investigate it